-Classic ToursStarting from 1999, Easy Tour China is proud of delivering flexible tours with authentic experience to our clients.
-Our patient and responsive specialists will be with you finding out what suits you best for your future visit to China!
+Classic ToursTimeless tradition define our classic tours.
+Since 1999, Easy Tour China is proud of delivering authentic tour experiences.
+Our friendly and knowledgeable specialists will guide you through every stage of planning your future visit to China!

 A journey to the west of China starting from Chongqing, head to Chengdu for cute pandas and historical sites in and out the city, we will further into Lhasa for the charming Tibetan cultural and Buddhism architectures on the Tibetan plateau, transfer to Gansu for visiting Lanzhou, Dunhuang and Jiayuguan and ends in X ...